contagon/handbook/handbook/38-church-policies-and-guidelines.md

 For ordination to Aaronic Priesthood offices, the presiding officer may authorize the group leader or a Latter-day Saint chaplain to interview the person and oversee the ordination.
 For ordination to the office of elder, the stake or mission president may authorize a Latter-day Saint chaplain to interview the person and oversee the ordination.
 All ordinations should be sustained or ratified as explained in [38.2.5.1](38-church-policies-and-guidelines.md#38251-melchizedek-priesthood-offices) and [38.2.5.2](38-church-policies-and-guidelines.md#38252-aaronic-priesthood-offices).

+_Those Who Have Intellectual Disabilities._ A male Church member who has an intellectual disability, his parents (where applicable), and the bishop counsel together about whether he should receive the priesthood.
+They counsel about:

+* Whether he is accountable.
+* Whether he has a basic understanding of the priesthood and his responsibilities.

-_Those Who Have Intellectual Disabilities._ Priesthood leaders decide whether those who have intellectual disabilities should receive the priesthood.
-If the member lives with his parents, priesthood leaders consult with them.
-To be ordained, a member who has an intellectual disability should first demonstrate an appropriate degree of accountability and an understanding of responsibility.
-Priesthood holders who have such disabilities should be assisted so they can participate as fully as possible.
+Priesthood holders who have such disabilities should be assisted so they can fulfill priesthood duties as fully as possible.

 _Those Who Have Been Readmitted by Baptism and Confirmation._ For instructions about ordaining those who have been readmitted by baptism and confirmation after withdrawal or resignation of membership, see [32.17](32-repentance-and-membership-councils.md#3217-church-activity-ordination-and-restoration-of-blessings-after-readmission).

-_Members Who Identify as Transgender._ A member who has received elective medical or surgical intervention for the purpose of attempting to transition to the opposite gender of his or her birth sex (“sex reassignment”), or who has socially transitioned to the opposite gender of his or her birth sex, may not receive or exercise the priesthood.
-Area Presidencies will help local leaders sensitively address individual situations (see [38.6.22](38-church-policies-and-guidelines.md#38622-transgender-individuals)).
+_Members Who Identify as Transgender._ A member who has received elective medical or surgical intervention for the purpose of attempting to transition to the opposite gender of his or her biological sex at birth (“sex reassignment”), or who has socially transitioned to the opposite gender of his or her biological sex at birth, may not receive or exercise the priesthood.
+Stake presidents should counsel with the Area Presidency to address individual situations sensitively (see [38.6.23](38-church-policies-and-guidelines.md#38623-transgender-individuals)).

-A male Church member who experiences gender incongruence, but who does not pursue medical, surgical, or social transition to the opposite gender of his birth sex and is worthy, may receive and exercise the priesthood.
+A male Church member who experiences gender incongruence, but who does not pursue medical, surgical, or social transition to the opposite gender of his biological sex at birth and is worthy, may receive and exercise the priesthood.

 ### 38.2.6 Setting Apart Officers and Teachers